codefellows-javascript-401d17/07-http_servers/README.md

 ## Bonus
 * **2pts:** add the ability to change the cowfile - **ex: dragon, sheep, etc** _(note: this should be done through the querystring)_

+## Questions and Observations
+###### I wish these functions had better error handling, it took me forever to finish the assignment because of one error that I could not figure out because of bad error handling.
+Other than that the assignment was a breeze, even the extra credit.